 An experienced bicycle accident lawyer can help file an insurance claim and gather evidence.
 Negotiating with insurance companies is a job a lawyer can handle for you, and you will have protection from any tactics the insurance companies try to use to delay paying out financial compensation.

-When you are thinking about retaining a lawyer, you need to choose someone who is experienced, knowledgeable, and competent.
+When you are thinking about retaining a bicycle accident lawyer, you need to choose someone who is experienced, knowledgeable, and competent.
+You want to chose a lawyer that you can get along – and that you have a good relationship with.
 During an initial consultation, you can ask the lawyer questions about your case and their experience working as a lawyer.

 Competent lawyers will usually follow up with clients after an initial consultation.
 You need to ask yourself if you trust the lawyer and how they treated you.
 Did you feel appreciated and valued, or did you feel like just another potential case for a busy professional?
 You want to hire a lawyer you trust because you will be entrusting the lawyer with confidential information.